The Hardwood Residue Bio-Refinery Feasibility Study explored the viability of converting hardwood sawmill residue into higher value energy products.

 This is a highly specialised process and has yet to be developed into a full production scale facility.

-If successful, the Feasibility Study could lead to the construction of a second generation biorefinery in rural NSW with the potential to convert up to 50,000 tonnes of sawmill residues from its Herons Creek hardwood sawmill, near Port Macquarie, into renewable diesel and bitumen.
+The Feasibility Study could lead to the construction of a second generation biorefinery in rural NSW with the potential to convert up to 50,000 tonnes of sawmill residues from its Herons Creek hardwood sawmill, near Port Macquarie, into renewable diesel and bitumen.

 The application of this technology has the potential to transform the way we use low value hardwood sawmill residues into a resource that could be highly valuable to industry.

 Read more about bioenergy and energy from waste.

 Boral Timber through undertaking the activities of the Feasibility Study have determined the following:

 - The MECC process can successfully convert hardwood sawmill residues into a range of renewable energy and other industry feedstock products;

 - The Renewable Diesel produced through the MECC plant with the appropriate post treatment satisfies the DRAFT Fuel Quality Standard (Automotive Diesel) Determination 2019 definition for Renewable Diesel;

 - Laboratory testing shows that the Renewable Bituminous Products is blendable with fossil fuel derived bitumen for the production of asphalt;

 - The Proof of Concept LCA report identifies that the renewable diesel has less than 25% of the carbon intensity of fossil fuel derived diesel; and